 Introduction

-Human settlement has occurred in estuaries for millennia, as they contain productive arable land, abundant natural resources, and are in close proximity to the ocean (Small & Nichols 2003; Fitzpatrick et al. 2015).
+Human settlement has occurred in estuaries for millennia, as they contain productive arable land and abundant natural resources, and are in close proximity to the ocean (Small & Nichols 2003; Fitzpatrick et al. 2015).
 The result, particularly in recent centuries as human populations have exponentially increased, has been the escalated alteration, fragmentation, and loss of estuarine habitats around the world.
-These losses have led to declines in the function, services, and resilience of these ecosystems in an age where threats such as climate change, sea level rise, and species invasions abound (Dahl 1990; Vitousek et al. 1997; Barbier et al. 2011; O’Meara et al. 2017).
+These losses have led to declines in the function, services, and resilience of these ecosystems in an age in which threats such as climate change, sea-level rise, and species invasions abound (Dahl 1990; Vitousek et al. 1997; Barbier et al. 2011; O’Meara et al. 2017).
 To this day, habitat loss continues to be one of the major threats to global estuaries, as coastal human populations continue to increase (Kennish 2002).

 Estuaries along the West Coast of North America have not been immune to these losses.
 Brophy et al. (2019) estimated that 85% of vegetated tidal wetlands have been lost in estuaries along the contiguous U.S. Pacific Coast, with the greatest losses occurring in major river deltas.
 The Fraser River Estuary (FRE), the largest estuary on Canada’s Pacific Coast, has seen similar wetland losses, estimated between 70–90% since European settlement (Hoos & Packman 1974; Boyle 1997; Dorcey 2004).
-TSuch losses are detrimental to the the host of species that depend on these habitats, including declining Pacific Salmon populations, who utilize tidal marshes during juvenile life stages (Levy & Northcote 1982; Chalifour et al. 2019, 2021) and numerous species at risk (Kehoe et al. 2021).
-The north-south network of estuaries along the west coast also provides critical stopover points for migratory bird species travelling along the Pacific Flyway, and productive foraging, resting, and roosting habitat for migratory and resident waterfowl, shorebirds, songbirds, and gulls (Butler & Campbell 1987; Sutherland et al. 2013).
+These losses are detrimental to the many species that depend on these habitats, including declining Pacific salmon populations that use tidal marshes during juvenile life stages (Levy & Northcote 1982; Chalifour et al. 2019, 2021) and numerous species at risk (Kehoe et al. 2021).
+The north-south network of estuaries along the Pacific Coast also provides critical stopover points for migratory bird species travelling along the Pacific Flyway, and productive foraging, resting, and roosting habitat for migratory and resident waterfowl, shorebirds, songbirds, and gulls (Butler & Campbell 1987; Sutherland et al. 2013).

 As awareness around the impacts of human activities in estuaries have increased, so too have efforts to counteract them.
 In the FRE, significant research occurred in the late 1970s and early 1980s to understand the ecology of tidal marshes (e.g., Bradfield & Porter 1982; Levy & Northcote 1982), and to investigate tidal marsh creation as a means of curtailing habitat loss (Boyd 1979).
 Building upon this knowledge, tidal marsh creation escalated with the introduction of the 1986 Policy for the Management of Fish Habitat, which contained guidelines for achieving no net loss (NNL) of the productive capacity of fish habitats in Canada (DFO 1986; Adams & Williams 2004; Bradford et al. 2017).
 According to the Policy guidelines, unavoidable fish habitat losses would henceforth be balanced by habitat replacement on a project-by-project basis.
 The primary means of offsetting these losses and achieving NNL was habitat compensation, which depended on the creation of marsh habitats to offset unavoidable losses.
-Marsh creation projects continue to be proposed and approved in the FRE under the current Fisheries Act revisions and Fish Habitat Protection Policy Statement (2019), but differ in no longer adhering to past NNL guidelines, and the term “compensation” has been replaced by “offsetting” (Bradford et al. 2017; DFO 2019).
-In this regulatory context over 100 compensatory or offset projects were completed in the FRE from the 1980s to presepresent, representing nearly all attempts at tidal marsh habitat creation in the region to date.
+Marsh creation projects continue to be proposed and approved in the FRE under the current Fisheries Act and Fish Habitat Protection Policy Statement (2019), but differ in no longer adhering to past NNL guidelines, and the term “compensation” has been replaced by “offsetting” (Bradford et al. 2017; DFO 2019).
+Within this regulatory context over 100 compensation or offset projects were completed in the FRE from the 1980s to present, representing nearly all attempts at tidal marsh habitat creation in the region to date.